-The best places to stand up paddleboard near Calgary (and where to rent SUPs!)
+The best places to stand up paddleboard in and around Calgary and where to rent SUPs!

 From Two Jack Lake to Chestermere Lake, there are several ponds and lakes near Calgary that are perfect for stand up paddleboarding.
 No experience is required if you’re on flat water on a calm day.
 If you have great balance and an anchor, you can even do yoga on your board!
 And if you don’t have a SUP, check out our recommendations on where to rent gear.

 Safety moment: Always wear a PFD and use a SUP leash.
-If you’re considering paddling on moving water (rivers), we recommend taking a paddling course first, and paddling with a friend.
+If you’re considering paddling on moving water (rivers), take a paddling course first, and paddle with a friend.
+And never go on on the water if you’ve been drinking or are high!

 Carburn Park, Calgary

-Carburn Park, Calgary (67 Riverview Dr SE) has two ponds, but only the second pond – bigger one, furthest from the parking lot – is suitable for stand up paddleboarding (the first, smaller pond has murky water and leeches).
-There are picnic tables, washrooms, and a walking trail around the ponds if you’d like to stay a while.
+Carburn Park, Calgary (67 Riverview Dr SE) has two ponds, but only the second pond – bigger one, furthest from the parking lot – is suitable for stand up paddleboarding.
+The first pond has murky water and leeches.
+There are picnic tables, washrooms, and a pretty walking trail around the ponds if you’d like to stay a while.

 Bowness Lagoon, Calgary

 After paddling, grab ice cream or coffee at Seasons of Bowness Park or have a picnic.
-Bowness Park has lovely walking trails along the river, playgrounds, a spray park, picnic sites and picnic shelters.
+Bowness Park has lovely walking trails along the river, playgrounds, a spray park, mini train, and picnic sites and picnic shelters with fire pits.

-Mini Train Rides ($) and canoe/pedal boat rentals are also available at Bowness Park.
+Canoe/pedal boat rentals and Mini Train tickets are available at the Boathouse next to the lagoon.
 For more information, visit U of C Outdoor Centre.

 Private Lakes in Calgary & Springbank